The 22 Tarotcards and their meaning as the 22 steps of consciousness.

-The book describes with many unregularities the Tarot from the sight of the initiates and relies on the cards of Oswald Wirth.
-After study of this site this book is superfluous.
+The book describes (with many unregularities) the Tarot from the sight of the initiates and relies on the cards of Oswald Wirth.
+But after study of this site, this book is mostly superfluous.

 The secret spiritual symbolism was depending on the method and practices of the different cultures, and the 22 visions of John-Revelation show how sophisticated and difficult it can be to understand true spiritual visions .